A NSW Government website

 A lower English proficiency is associated with a higher prevalence of long-term health conditions; and the prevalence of chronic health conditions increase with time since arrival across all conditions for most countries of birth.

-Older people from culturally and linguistically diverse are often supported by their family members, extended family and multicultural support organisations to access health information and services.
+Older people from culturally and linguistically diverse backgrounds are often supported by their family members, extended family and multicultural support organisations to access health information and services.

 View Multicultural Health Week in previous years